- Travel and Places»

 Bring good walking shoes, and definitely be prepared to do a lot of walking in the subway stations.
 I personally feel that the subway is not friendly to the elderly and handicapped persons.

 If you are able to read either English or Chinese and have a stored value card or pass, the subway is actually easy to use.
-At all departure and arrival gates, you insert your card through a slot on a card reader and then go through a turnstile.
+At all departure and arrival gates, you insert your card into a slot on a card reader and then go through a turnstile.

 Map of the Hong Kong MTR System